edofransisco011/AI_Content_Team/README.md

 ---

-### 🎥 Live Demo / Video

-*(**Recommendation:** Record a short screen capture of you using the Gradio UI.
-Upload it to YouTube or another platform and embed the link or GIF here.
-This is the most effective way to showcase your project.)*

-**[Link to Live Demo or a GIF of the app in action]**

----

 ### ✨ Key Features

 * **Multi-Agent Collaboration:** Utilizes a team of four specialized AI agents (Outliner, Writer, Reviewer, Image Generator) that work in sequence to produce a final article.